DavidQuigley/DavidQuigley/README.md

 # David Quigley's laboratory
 GitHub hosts code associated with publications from our laboratory.
 For additional data, including processed variant calls from some of our studies, please visit the Quigley Lab website.

+We encourage others to use these data in their research! **Please refer to the project authors as the West Coast Dream Team (WCDT) collaboration rather than individual researchers when describing the WCDT data in the text of a manuscript or abstract.**

 ## GitHub-hosted datasets